Premiere Pro Hardware Requirements

 Choosing the right CPU therefore is a balance of rendering speed on the one hand and how valuable your time is on the other.
 If your time is valuable or you are constantly coming up against deadlines, a CPU with more cores will render your files more quickly and should pay for itself faster.

 For Adobe Premiere Pro, if you are shooting and rendering your output in 1080p, a midrange graphics card like the Nvidia GTX 1070 should be more than sufficient for processing those effects.

 If you are working in 4K, you are pushing four times as many pixels as in 1080p so a significantly more powerful graphics card is required not only for the sheer processing power but also for the memory on the card.
 Practically speaking, this points to Nvidia’s GTX 1080 with 8GB of memory on the card.

 A quadro workstation video card won’t give you better performance.
 Its only advantage is that it provides high color accuracy through 10-bit color for your 10-bit monitor.

-You can see a list of the many effects in Adobe Premiere Pro that make use of the processing power in the graphics card here.
+You can see a list of the many GPU-accelerated effects in Adobe Premiere Pro that make use of the processing power in the graphics card.

-Your computer’s RAM is like the short-term memory of your computer.
+Adobe Premiere Pro uses your computer’s RAM as the short-term memory of your computer.
 When you are working on content, your computer places that content and the apps you are using into the RAM so that there is fast access for the CPU to access and process your content.
 32GB of RAM is a good amount of memory for video editing, however that number will quickly go up if you use plugins and programs like Adobe After Effects at the same time.